 where at each artificial neuron, \(U \sim \operatorname{Uniform}(0,1)\) is an independent random variable.

 In Appendix~\ref{app:stochastic-networks} we derive a moment-matching approximation to the distribution of the output of a stochastic neural network.
-Applying this formula to 1 million samples from a stochastic version of the ``deep'' neural network of \S\ref{sec:random-networks} with a constant zero input results in a normal distribution with a good subjective agreement (Fig.~\ref{fig:stochastic}).
-Whether this line of inquiry deserves further methodological development we reserve for future work.
+Applying this formula to 1 million samples from a stochastic version of the ``deep'' neural network of \S\ref{sec:random-networks} with a constant zero input results in a normal distribution with a good agreement (Fig.~\ref{fig:stochastic}).
+Whether this line of inquiry deserves further methodological development is reserved for future work.